Aylur/gnim/docs/jsx.md

 ### Class names and inline CSS

-JSX supports setting `class` and `css` properties. `css` is mostly meant to be used as a debugging tool e.g with `css="border: 1px solid red;"`. `class` is a space separated list of class names.
+JSX supports setting `class` and `css` properties. `css` is mostly meant to be used as a debugging tool, e.g. with `css="border: 1px solid red;"`. `class` is a space-separated list of class names.

 ```tsx
 <Gtk.Button class="flat" css="border: 1px solid red;" />